Business

 Taking a diverse approach is not only the right thing to do, but it can also bring significant benefits to businesses and their employees.
 By making a commitment, businesses can reap the rewards of improved communication, employee morale and increased market reach.

-Here are 5 practices you can implement to revolutionise your business practices:
+Here are 5 practices you can implement to improve your business’s inclusivity practices:

 1. Assess your company’s current level of inclusivity and identify areas for improvement.